Szahu/OpenJRE/readme.md

 # OpenJRE - Open Java Rendering Engine

-OpenJRE is an open source Java project, which hopefully one day will become OpenGL (maybe other rendering API) based rendering engine for various applications.
+OpenJRE is an open source Java project, built on lwjgl, which hopefully one day will become OpenGL (maybe other rendering API) based rendering engine for various applications.

 ## Open Source!

-This project is meant to be built by UT students, regardless of your programming experience or prior 3D rendering knowledge, you can too be a part of this initiative.
+Everyone is invited to join the project, regardless of your programming experience or prior 3D rendering knowledge, you can too be a part of this initiative.
 Feel free to add your own brick to this project by doing a pull request, even the smallest contributions like commenting the code are welcome.
 You can find all wanted features in the project tab of this GitHub repository.

 ## Installation